-Dear chevra, Just five minutes before noon today, I took part in a wonderful ritual.
-One of the members of a men’s group that began 30 years ago – - Jeffrey Dekro, founder of the Isaiah Fund – called me and the other men's group members to remind us to turn on our radios.
+Dear friends, Just five minutes before noon today, I will take part in a wonderful ritual.
+One of the members of a men’s group that began 30 years ago – - Jeffrey Dekro, founder of the Isaiah Fund – will call me and the other men's group members to remind us to turn on our radios.
 He has been doing this, year after year on Thanksgiving Day, for almost all those thirty years.

 Every year at noon on Thanksgiving, WXPN Radio in Philadelphia (and many other radio stations around the country) play Arlo Guthrie’s “Alice’s Restaurant,” about a Thanksgiving dinner in Stockbridge Mass. in 1967; about obtuse cops; and about nonviolent resistance to a brutal war.

 And every year, this seemingly non-Jewish set of rituals stirs in me the memory of a moment long ago when my first puzzled, uncertain explorations of the “Jewish thing” inside me took on new power for me.
 The moment when I came to understand the power of a yarmulke.

 By now it is a tradition for me to retell the Yarmulke story every Thanksgiving.
 It carries deeper meaning this year, as we build a new Resistance, than it has for decades.

 In 1970, I was asked by the Chicago Eight to testify in their defense.
 They were leaders of the movement to oppose the Vietnam War, and they had been charged by the Nixon Administration and Attorney-General John Mitchell (who turned out to be a criminal himself – see under “Watergate”) with conspiracy to organize riot and destruction during the Chicago Democratic National Convention in 1968.